 For one week, I was going to be “Florida Man.”
 I hoped, of course, that unlike the real ones, I wouldn’t find myself in some disreputable legal situation: apprehended for cruising the Suncoast Parkway, naked, on a riding mower, with an alligator strapped to the hood, and five cases of Coors Light and a pizza full of meth on the back.
 I was hoping for something much quieter.
 I’m an artist, and I’d been hired by a pediatrician to paint a mural for her office in Tampa.
 No lawn mowers would be involved.

 An older woman in a dirty Buccaneers cap rang me up.
 Her face looked like a shriveled hermit crab peering from beneath its shell.
 I asked how far the highway ran before it hit the interstate.
-She gave me a curious look.
+She gave me a look.
 “Why would you want to do that?”

 I wasn’t worried, though.
 North ahead, south behind.
 Stay on the road, and there would be no problems.
 It was a beautiful evening with no traffic on the little highway.
 I had a bag of tangelos and nowhere else to be.

 My little Toyota wasn’t built for road duels.
 His big Dodge HEMI could have eaten me alive if he’d wanted to.
 He had to tone it down just to stay near me.
 That didn’t seem to matter, though.
 He drifted back into the left lane, pacing me.
 Speeding up, slowing down, edging forward like he was daring me to race.
 Race?
-Couldn’t he even see what I was driving?
+Couldn’t he see what I was driving?
 This guy had to be insane.
 I kept both hands on the wheel and my eyes locked straight ahead.
 No sudden moves.
 No eye contact.
 I didn’t want to give him any excuse to think I was playing along.

 I decided to look at him.
-He was a bulky guy, sort of a muscle-head type.
-The kind who probably never stopped talking about his high school wrestling days.
+Could it be someone I knew?
+He was a bulky guy, sort of a young, muscle-head type.
+The kind of guy who was always bragging about his high school wrestling days.
 The most obvious thing about him was his flaming red hair.
-Not “Conan O’Brien red”—I mean fire-engine red, like a demented clown glowing in his dash lights.
+Not “Conan O’Brien red”—I mean fire-engine red, like a demented clown.
 A big teardrop tattoo was permanently inked on the left side of his face, and, I swear, a mouth full of metal braces.
-The weirdest braces I’d ever seen, too.
-In the car lights, they looked like twisted wire— barbed wire, almost.
-He leaned halfway out the window, screaming in the wind.
-I couldn’t understand his words, but it didn’t matter.
-I could read his lips well enough to know it wasn’t polite.
-Mr. Red Hair flipped me off, shouted something else obscene, and laughed like this was the most fun he’d had all week.
+Not normal ones, these were the weirdest braces I’d ever seen.
+In the dash lights, they looked like twisted wire—barbed wire, almost.

 “I’m so sorry!
+I couldn’t see you!
 Are you okay?”

 “I’m fine.
 Who taught you how to drive?”